Hokkien culture: Min school

-The Min school (Pe̍h-ōe-jī: Bân-ha̍k; Traditional Chinese: 閩學) is a Neo-confucian school founded primarily by Hoklo scholars, with the Hokkien-born Gonin Tsu Hi (1130–1200) being the leading figure.
+The Min school (Pe̍h-ōe-jī: Bân-ha̍k; Traditional Chinese: 閩學) is a Neo-confucian school founded primarily by Fuzhounese, Northern Min, Putianese, and Hoklo scholars, with Tsu Hi (1130–1200) being the leading figure.
 The Min school is said to be marked by (1) an emphasis on the Four Books: the Great Learning, the Doctrine of the Mean, the Analects of Confucius, and the Mencius; (2) a tendency to interpret Buddhism from the lens of Confucianism; (3) placing importance on self-perfection.
 Philosophy of the Min school was passed to Korea and Japan through cultural exchange during the Ming dynasty.

 Religions

 Chinese folk religion & Taoism

 The Hokkien have great devotion to the Jade Emperor, who commands all Heavenly Deities and Earthly beings.
 They will conduct grand worship service on the 9th day of first lunar month as the birthday of Jade Emperor.

 Other popular Chinese deities are Mazu, Siong Teh Gong, Bao Sheng Da Di, Guan Teh Gong, Kuan Yim Hood Chor, Ong Yah Gong, Qing Shui Zhu Shi, Kai Zhang Sheng Wang, Fu De Zheng Shen.